sdc-china/IDA-doc/_posts/2018-01-15-references-migrating and updating your application.md

  **Notes**
  Please not overwrite ida.properties from previous version, since we might add new some new property name  in some versions.
  You can check the application-prod.yml in ida-web.war to make sure these setting are applied.

-### Step 3: Update IDA v2.1.1 to IDA v2.2

-If you want to migrate IDA v2.1.1 to to IDA v2.2 version, you need to first create team then configure the team permission.

-1. Navigation to the Administration tab and click the *Team Configuration* link then click the add button to reate a team name and description.
-2. Select the team and click the button to set the appropriate permission setting for users,processApp,selenium grid.

-![][teampermission]

-3. After create the team permission,you can use this team to create project.

-### Update IDA v2.2 to v2.2.1 or higher version

-If you want to migrate IDA v2.2 to to the newer version, e.g. v2.2.1 You could check the sql file in release package.
-See figure below,
-![][sqlfolder]
-Then you could find migrate-mysql.sql, search version number (2.2.2) and then execute migration sql script for each consecutive version.
-![][migration-sql]

 [yamlmigration]: ../images/install/productionyaml.png
 [mysqlmigration]: ../images/install/mysqlmigration.png